NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 ### Verbal Definition

-To put it simply,

-> It is the study of enabling computers/algorithms to learn from experience without explicit programming.
+Simply put, deep learning is the study of enabling computers or algorithms to learn from experience without being explicitly programmed.

-Let's take for example writing an algorithm to predict handwritten digits.
-If we were to manually write an algorithm, there would be a lot of if else statements:
+Consider, for example, writing an algorithm to predict handwritten digits.
+If we were to manually write such an algorithm, we might rely on many if-else statements:

 ```c
 if (there is a curve on the top) {